 Where is the Yellow-throated leaflove found?

-As mentioned earlier, this little bird is a daily visitor at Footsteps.
+As mentioned earlier, this little bird is a daily visitor at our eco-lodge.

 They will be found in open woodland, forest, orchard-bush, thickets, bushes and scrub.
 Source Birdforum

 In Gambia for example this delightful bird is widespread and also generally fairly common in forest interiors.

 At 22cm.
 This fully paid-up member of the Bulbul family is fairly large.
 With a bright yellow throat and a dark-olive brown head and lighter olive-grey underparts.
 The female is smaller than the male and their young are darker generally and have a whitish throat.